cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 When you work with an API, you can become aware of new data in the following ways:

-- Repeatedly send requests to the same [API endpoint](/getting-started/glossary/#api-endpoint) to retrieve new information.
-This process is known as API polling.
+- Repeatedly send requests to the same [API endpoint](/getting-started/glossary/#api-endpoint) to retrieve new information, which is known as polling.
-- Configure a webhook that automatically sends updates for new data to the specified URL.
+- Configure a webhook that automatically sends new data to the specified URL.

 {{< mermaid align="left" theme="default" >}}
 sequenceDiagram